 The CU Boulder Student Relief Fund provides temporary support to students who cannot access federal or state financial aid and are experiencing a financial hardship that prohibits them for obtaining their education at the University of Colorado Boulder.
 Students with ASSET/DACA status are encouraged to apply and will receive preference.

 Student relief funding is provided in the form of one-time per year awards.
 It is not intended to provide ongoing relief for recurring expenses.
 These awards are grants and do not need to be repaid.

-The value of the award will range in response to the needs of the student but does not typically exceed $1,000.
+The grant amount will vary in response to the needs of the student but does not typically exceed $1,000.